SimVLM: Simple Visual Language Model Pretraining with Weak Supervision: Experiments

 We then compare the generative approach with classification methods in Table \ref{tab:open-vqa}.
 Firstly, we follow \citet{cho2021unifying} and evaluate model performance on questions with rare answers in the Karpathy-test split.
 Here, out-of-domain questions are defined as those with best-scoring answer not included in the 3,129 candidates.
 Results show that {\ours} outperforms both discriminative and generative baselines on all splits.
 More importantly, the generative {\ours} significantly improves on the out-of-domain split by over 17 points, demonstrating its strong generalization.
 However, this setup mainly focuses on rare answers and it remains unclear how well the model generalizes to common unseen answers.
 We therefore proceed to investigate a more challenging setup where we randomly select 2,085 (about two-thirds of 3,129) in-domain answers and partition both train and validation sets into two splits based on whether their best-scoring answers are included in the selected set or not.
 We then only finetune {\ours} on the in-domain split of the train set and evaluate on the entire validation set.
 The ``Partial Train'' column in Table \ref{tab:open-vqa} shows that the generative {\ours} is also competent in this setup by scoring reasonably well on over 1,000 unseen answers.
 Overall, we found the generative {\ours} performs competitively with its discriminative counterpart in the standard setup, and works generally better in the out-of-domain case.

 Note that we use the exact matching between generated answers and human labels for score calculation in the above experiment, however it is possible that the model generates appropriate answers in different formats or synonyms.
 Therefore, in addition to the quantitative study above, we show qualitative generation results in Figure \ref{fig:example} (c).
 It can be observed that {\ours} is able to generate answers not included in the 3,129 candidate set (e.g. ``surgeon'' and ``wood carving''), demonstrating that {\ours} can transfer knowledge from the pretraining corpus to VQA.
 It is thus natural to ask whether {\ours} can perform zero-shot VQA without finetuning at all.
 In our experiments, we found that {\ours} is able to ``answer'' by completing prompting sentences, as shown in Figure \ref{fig:example} (d).
 Nonetheless, we also observed that the model falls short in generating meaningful answers to the real questions.
 We hypothesize that this is due to the low quality of the pretraining data in which most textual descriptions are short and noisy.
 To verify our assumption, we continue the pretraining process on the cleaner WIT dataset \citep{srinivasan2021wit} for 50k steps.
 Examples in Figure \ref{fig:example} (e) show that open-ended VQA ability emerges in {\ours} such that it can generate related responses after finetuning on the knowledge-rich wikipedia dataset.
-Our experiments show promising signs towards zero-shot open-ended VQA and illustrate the potential of generative modeling as future research direction.